 - Otani Station (大谷駅) -

 - Kami-sakaemachi Station (上栄町駅) - Former stage town of Otsu-juku on the Tokaido Road.

-- Hama-Otsu Station (浜大津駅) - Otsu Port and shopping area.
+- Biwako Hama-Otsu Station (びわ湖浜大津駅) (formerly Hama-Otsu Station until Feb.
+2018) - Shopping area, hotels, and Otsu Port for lake cruises.
 Transfer to Keihan Ishiyama-Sakamoto Line.

 - Cable Sakamoto Station (ケーブル坂本駅) - At the foot of Mt.
 Hiei in Shiga.
 Near Sakamoto Station on the Keihan Line and Hiyoshi Taisha Shrine.

 - Horaioka Station (ほうらい丘駅) - Newest station opened in 1984 to enable people to see a stone buddha statue.
 The cable car stops here only upon request.

 - Motateyama Station (もたて山駅) - Nearby is the grave of poet Ki no Tsurayuki (紀 貫之).

 - Cable Enryakuji Station (ケーブル延暦寺駅) - Terminal station atop Mt.
 Hiei.
 A short walk away is Enryakuji temple.